Arizona Musicfest Scholarship

 Biola University, 2015-2019

-Throughout her undergraduate years, Ryanne worked as an accompanist for the Biola Conservatory and First Presbyterian Church of Fullerton.
-As an organist, she was featured by the Biola Chorale, Symphonic Strings, Symphonic Winds, and Brass Ensembles.
-During her sophomore year, Ryanne led a series of traditional worship chapels for the student body.
-She also enjoyed dabbling in composition and was a three-time finalist/winner in the Biola Composition Competition.
 In 2020, Ryanne completed her M.Litt. in “Theology and the Arts” from the University of St. Andrew’s, Scotland.
-Studying theology, literature, and music in the United Kingdom was a dream come true, though the covid-19 pandemic cut short her time abroad.
-Undeterred, Ryanne found full-time work as a church organist and high school assistant choir director as she finished her degree from her hometown, Gilbert, Arizona.
-In 2021, Ryanne married Billy Molinari and the two moved to Cedar Rapids, Iowa where Billy serves as the associate pastor at Prairie Bible Church.
-Ryanne was quickly hired as a collaborative pianist for various ensembles and schools in the area.
+When the pandemic cut short her time abroad, Ryanne found work as a church organist and high school assistant choir director near her hometown of Gilbert, Arizona.
+In 2021, Ryanne married Billy Molinari, and the two moved to Cedar Rapids, Iowa, where Billy serves as a pastor and Ryanne works as a collaborative pianist and traditional worship director.
 In March 2023, she performed as a pianist and vocalist with Chorale Midwest at Carnegie Hall.
-Alongside her work as a collaborative pianist, Ryanne is the director of traditional worship at Bethany Lutheran Church.

 Anna Han